Finding the cheapest car insurance for college students doesn’t have to be as hard as your linguistics course.

-#2 Auto-Owners Insurance: Best Coverage for College Students
+#2 Auto-Owners Insurance: Best Coverage For Students

 - Student away at school discount: Students who attend school more than 100 miles away from home without the insured vehicle receive additional discounts.

-- Teen driver monitoring discount: If you have a GPS permanently installed in your vehicle, you could qualify for additional savings.
+- Teen driver monitoring discount: If you have GPS permanently installed in your vehicle, you could qualify for additional savings.

 - Additional expense: After an accident that immobilizes your vehicle, expenses can add up fast.
 This helps pay for a rental car and trip interruption reimbursement.